nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

-In general it is recommended to configure the background job ``Webcron`` or ``Cron`` as described in :doc:`../configuration_server/background_jobs_configuration` so ownCloud is able to detect files added to your external storages without the need that a users is browsing your ownCloud installation.
+In general it is recommended to configure the background job ``Webcron`` or ``Cron`` as described in :doc:`../configuration_server/background_jobs_configuration` so ownCloud is able to detect files added to your external storages without the need for a user to be browsing your ownCloud installation.

-Please also be aware that ownCloud might not always be able to find out what has been changed remotely (files changes without going through ownCloud), especially when it's very deep in the folder hierarchy of the external storage.
+Please also be aware that ownCloud might not always be able to find out what has been changed remotely (files changed without going through ownCloud), especially when it's very deep in the folder hierarchy of the external storage.

 You might need to setup a cron job that runs ``sudo -u www-data php occ files:scan --all``